OfficeDev/Kronos-Workforce-Central-Bot/DeploymentGuide.md

-* An Azure subscription where you can create the following kinds of resources:
+* An Azure subscription where you can create the following kinds of resources